Research data publishing and discovery

 Before publishing your data, consider:

-• Describing research data with a README (a summary of human-readable metadata or information about your data), which helps others to understand your research and associated data.
+• Describing research data with a README (a summary of human-readable metadata or information about your data), which helps others to understand your research and make use of the data.

 • Naming and organising files in a clear, concise, and consistent way to make it easier for others to understand the data.